greshake/i3status-rust/blocks.md

 Creates a block which displays number of pending and started tasks of the current users taskwarrior list.

+Clicking the left button on the icon updates the number of pending tasks immediately.

 ### Examples

 ```toml